5 Stocks to Buy Now to Double Your Money

 Operating margin jumped by 40 basis points to a tech-like 41.7% even as management returned $1.3 billion to shareholders via buybacks and dividends.

-Speaking of which, BlackRock generated 28% for shareholders in 2019, which is a metric that tells me there’s real traction here at a time when prices have paused.
+Speaking of which, BlackRock generated 50% returns for shareholders in 2020, which is a metric that tells me this is a stock that thrives even in the worst of times.

 Stocks to Buy Now – No. 4: CyrusOne Inc. (NasdaqGS:CONE)